Customer story written by Ivana Tomas, Projects and IT process development consultant at Infostud

-Before that, we used a task manager that only had basic options such as setting up a task and receiving email notification when a change occurs; but it couldn’t respond to our organizational needs: every IT company needs to monitor a large number of projects, big and small, and a simple task manager just isn’t enough.
+Before that, we used a task manager that only had basic options such as setting up a task and receiving email notification when a change occurs; but it couldn’t respond to our organizational needs: every IT company needs to monitor numerous projects, big and small, and a simple task manager just isn’t enough.

 - what work is in progress,